maoberlehner/markus-oberlehner-net/content/blog/transition-to-height-auto-with-vue.md

   </p>
 </div>

-You can find a [live demo of the component we build in this article on Netlify](https://transition-to-height-auto-with-vue.netlify.com/) and you can also [checkout the complete code on GitHub](https://github.com/maoberlehner/transition-to-height-auto-with-vue).
+You can find a [live demo of the component we build in this article on Netlify](https://transition-to-height-auto-with-vue.netlify.com/) and you can also [check out the complete code on GitHub](https://github.com/maoberlehner/transition-to-height-auto-with-vue).

 ## Why not use JavaScript?